 One of the notable attractions in Banjul is the Arch 22 that provides the best views of Banjul city from its 50 meters high gate.
 You will also find an ancient textile museum here with selected works of art from the popular textile industry.
 The Gambia National Museum is located in Banjul along Independence Drive.
 While it is just a small museum in terms of size, there are quite a large number of historic and cultural artifacts.

-You can as well visit the Albert market, Banjul court house and Banjul state house and see what they have to offer as well.
+You can as well visit the Albert Market, Banjul courthouse, and Banjul state house and see what they have to offer as well.
 The African Heritage Centre or The African Heritage Museum is an art gallery and museum in the city.
 You will find numerous collections of African statues and art.
-The city is also a worship centers with several mosques and two very big cathedrals.
+The city is also a worship center with several mosques and two very big cathedrals.
 There are also awesome beaches in Banjul that you should consider visiting as well.

 Banjul largely sits on the Atlantic Ocean and for this reason; you can expect well priced and highly delicious seafood available.
 Peanuts are produced locally and are an awesome meal to visit during your travel.
 Accommodation in Banjul is offered in mid rage, splurge, and budget services.
 The Radio Sud Beach Bar used to be a pirate radio at one time until it was changed to a beach restaurant and bar.

 You can visit the hotel and get the original owners to narrate to you the history behind the restaurant and you will be very thrilled.
 The Michels seafood bar is the best place to visit your favorite seafood.
 The Nefertiti hotel has a good buffer, free internet connection, and strategically located on the beach.
 The Kololi beach also has lots of good restaurants that you should consider visiting as well.